dmar1n/lazy-log-formatter/README.md

 ## Current limitations

-- Only works with `logging` module.
-Other logging libraries might not work as expected, such as `loguru`.
+- Only works with the native Python `logging` module.
+Other libraries, such as `loguru`, do not support lazy calls.
-- Multi-line f-strings in the editor are not supported yet (they are simply ignored).
+- Multi-line f-strings in the editor are not supported yet (they are ignored).

 For `loguru`, see [Lazy evaluation of expensive functions](https://loguru.readthedocs.io/en/stable/overview.html#lazy-evaluation-of-expensive-functions):